Leonel Power

-Leonel Power (also spelled Lionel, Lyonel, Leonellus, Leonelle; Polbero; 1370 to 1385 – 5 June 1445) was an English composer of the late Medieval and early Renaissance music.
-Along with John Dunstaple, he was a dominant figure of 15th century English music.
-Primarily a composer of sacred music, Power is the best represented contributor in the Old Hall Manuscript.
+Leonel Power (also spelled Lionel, Lyonel, Leonellus, Leonelle; Polbero), c.
+1380–1445, was an English composer of the early Renaissance.
+Along with John Dunstaple he was a dominant figure of 15th-century English music.
+Mainly a composer of motets and of sections of the Mass, he is the best-represented contributor in the Old Hall Manuscript.
+Occasionally he is referred to by his Christian name only.

 Life and career

 Very little is known about Power's life.
 Documents dating from the early 1440s refer to him as a native of Kent.
 Stylistic analysis of his music, as well as his probable age during his known appointments, show that he may have been born between 1370 and 1385.
 A suggestion that Power was of Irish origin, which appeared in W.H.G.
 Flood's 1905 A History of Irish Music, is usually discounted by modern scholars, since Flood is not known to have had any other sources on Power's life than are currently available.

 The earliest dated reference to Power refers to him as instructor to the choristers of the household chapel of Thomas of Lancaster, 1st Duke of Clarence.
 The duke died in 1421; the next reference to Power is from 1423: on 14 May he joined the fraternity of Christ Church, Canterbury.
 He almost certainly served as choirmaster of the cathedral, and may also have been employed by John of Lancaster, 1st Duke of Bedford.
 He died at Canterbury on 5 June 1445 and was buried the next day; several notices of his death survive.